shwethaj1104/AWS_study_material/CloudFormation.md

             • I want a load balancer (ELB) in front of these machines

-• Then CloudFormation creates those for you, in the right order, with the exact configuration that you specify.
+• Then CloudFormation creates those for you, in the right order, with theexact configuration that you specify.

 No resources are manually created, which is excellent for control.
 ____